BaronLip/Ruby_Redux_Session_Auth/README.md

 7. Within index.js file
 	1. Remove import for serviceWorker.
 	2. Remove "serviceWorker.unregister();" from index.js
-3. App.js file, removed all inner code.
+8. App.js file, removed all inner code.
-4. Update index.html <title> and manifest.json app names.
+9. Update index.html <title> and manifest.json app names.
-5. Add React-Router-Dom, react-router, and Axios.
+10. Add React-Router-Dom, react-router, and Axios.
-1. $ npm install -S react-router-dom (Make sure to include "-S".)
+11. $ npm install -S react-router-dom (Make sure to include "-S".)
 	1. The blog states to install react-router separately but docs show react-router-dom to encompass react-router for web application.
-2. $ npm install axios --save (Make sure to include "--save".)
+12. $ npm install axios --save (Make sure to include "--save".)
-6. Convert App.js to be a class component in order for it to have local state.
+13. Convert App.js to be a class component in order for it to have local state.
-1. Add `handleLogin()`, `handleLogout()`, `loginStatus()`, and `isLoggedIn` to App component.
+14. Add `handleLogin()`, `handleLogout()`, `loginStatus()`, and `isLoggedIn` to App component.
-2. Add `componentDidMount()` lifecycle method to App component.
+15. Add `componentDidMount()` lifecycle method to App component.
-7. Create Components Folder.
+16. Create Components Folder.
-**
-8. Create Home.js component using code from blog.
+17. Create Home.js component using code from blog.
-9. Import Home component into App.js.
+18. Import Home component into App.js.
-10. Add Home component to <Route> equal to "./".
+19. Add Home component to <Route> equal to "./".
-11. Create Login.js component using code from blog.
+20. Create Login.js component using code from blog.
-12. Import Login component into App.js.
+21. Import Login component into App.js.
-13. Add Login component to <Route> equal to "./login".
+22. Add Login component to <Route> equal to "./login".
-14. Create Signup.js component usig code from blog.
+23. Create Signup.js component usig code from blog.
-15. Import Signup component into App.js.
+24. Import Signup component into App.js.
-16. Add Signup component to <Route> equal to "./signup".
+25. Add Signup component to <Route> equal to "./signup".
 	**END BLOG POST CODE**
 17. Added Success component and changed redirect, after signup or login to it.
 18. Added Login link to Signup.js when handleErrors() is called.
 19. Added logout link to Success page.
-20.
+20. Removed redirect() function from Signup and Login components.
+21. Adjusted code to push into `props.history` and redirect to Success component.
+22. Added user object as a props to the Success component.

 ### Logic
 The sessions_controller does not have "standard" Restful routes.
 It creates a session by setting the status of "logged_in". `is_logged_in` verifies the logged in status and returns the current_user. or "logged_out" and returns the user that is found.